-Domain: Range: Quantification: E78 Collection E39 Actor many to many, necessary (1,n:0,n) Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
+Domain: Range: Subproperty of: Actor Quantification: E78 Collection E39 Actor E18 Physical Thing.P49 has former or current keeper (is former or current keeper of): E39 many to many, necessary (1,n:0,n) Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
 Examples: This property is effectively a short-cut.
 It does not allow a history of curation to be recorded.
-This would require use of an Event assigning responsibility for a Collection to a curator. the Robert Opie Collection (E78) has current or former curator Robert Opie (E39) the Mikael.
-Foslie's coralline red algae Herbarium (E78) has current or former curator Mikael Foslie P110 augmented (was augmented by) Domain: Range: Subproperty of: Quantification: E79 Part Addition E24 Physical Man-Made Thing E11 Modification.
-P31 has modified (was modified by): E24 Physical Man-Made Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing that is added to (augmented) in an E79 Part Addition.
-Examples: Although a Part Addition event normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be added to (augmented).
-For example, the artist Jackson Pollock trailing paint onto multiple canvasses. the final nail-insertion Event (E79) augmented Coffin of George VI (E24) P111 added (was added by)
+This would require use of an Event assigning responsibility for a Collection to a curator. the Robert Opie Collection (E78) has current or former curator Robert Opie (E39) the Mikael Heggelund Foslie's coralline red algae Herbarium (E78) has current or former curator Mikael Heggelund Foslie P110 augmented (was augmented by)

+Domain: E79 Part Addition Range: E24 Physical Man-Made Thing Subproperty of: E11 Modification.
+P31 has modified (was modified by): E24 Physical Man-Made Thing Quantification: many to many, necessary (1,n:0,n)

+Scope note: This property identifies the E24 Physical Man-Made Thing that is added to (augmented) in an E79 Part Addition.
+Although a Part Addition event normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be added to (augmented).
+For example, the artist Jackson Pollock trailing paint onto multiple canvasses.

+• the final nail-insertion Event (E79) augmented Coffin of George VI (E24)

+P111 added (was added by)

-Domain: Range: Quantification: E79 Part Addition E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E18 Physical Thing that is added during an E79 Part Addition activity Examples: • the insertion of the final nail (E79) added the last nail in George VI's coffin (E18)
+Domain: E79 Part Addition Range: E18 Physical Thing Subproperty of: E5 Event.
+P12 occurred in the presence of (was present at): E77 Persistent Item E7 Activity.P16 used specific object (was used for):E70 Thing Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the E18 Physical Thing that is added during an E79 Part Addition Scope note. activity Examples: the insertion of the final nail (E79) added the last nail in George VI's coffin (E18)